Lora-net/lora_gateway/loragw_hal/README.txt

 The functions must be rewritten depending on the SPI bridge you use:

 * SPI master matched to the Linux SPI device driver (provided)
-* SPI over USB using FTDI components (not provided)
+* SPI over USB using FTDI components (provided)
 * native SPI using a microcontroller peripheral (not provided)

+Edit library.cfg to chose which SPI physical interface you want to use.

 You can use the test program test_loragw_spi to check with a logic analyser that the SPI communication is working